changeworld/azure-docs.ja-jp/articles/azure-monitor/platform/template-workspace-configuration.md

       "minValue": 7,
       "maxValue": 730,
       "metadata": {
         "description": "Number of days of retention.
-Free plans can only have 7 days, Standalone and Log Analytics plans include 30 days for free"
+Workspaces in the legacy Free pricing tier can only have 7 days."
+      }
+    },
+    {
+    "immediatePurgeDataOn30Days": {
+      "type": "bool",
+      "metadata": {
+        "description": "If set to true when changing retention to 30 days, older data will be immediately deleted.
+This only applies when retention is being set to 30 days."
       }
     },
     "location": {